Hocking Hills Ohio, USA Travel Guide

 Community-based tourism initiatives thrive when visitors make conscious spending decisions.
 Your spending translates into jobs and local services.
 It strengthens the area's ability to maintain its unique charm and attractions for future generations.

-Be aware of how your spending shapes the community.
+Be aware of how your spending defines the community.
 Avoid any activities or purchases that might exploit local resources or people.
 Generally, this is not a significant concern in Hocking Hills, but awareness is always useful for responsible travel.

 This guards the beauty for those who visit later.